 4 Ways to overcome your co-dependency.

 Face yourself – I am honest with myself as well as to the people around me.
 I see me for who I am, realizing that I have co-dependency issues, I sought out to get the help I needed.

 Stop all negative thinking – As a Motherless Daughter, I stopped all the negative thinking, the indecision, distrust, overthinking… criticizing myself and others that I believed to be true from my childhood.
 I take things at face value and I don’t spend time thinking about what the next person is thinking of me.
 I have learned, what someone thinks of you is not your business.

-Self-care – One of the ways I practice self care as a Motherless Daughter is by going to therapy.
+Self-care – One of the ways I practice self care and overcome co dependency as a Motherless Daughter is by going to therapy.
 It allowed me to start focusing on own my life, I became active, engaging with other people, and became open-minded.
 I learned that I don’t have to be perfect.
 I am lovable just the way I am and embraced my imperfections.

 Practice setting boundaries – I respect other people’s boundaries and I expect other people to respect mine.
 As a result, I use the word “no” quite frequently, and I do not pressure other people to fulfill my needs.

 From doing the work to change my life, I have fallen in love with my life.
 These are some of the things that I have been doing to overcome my co-dependency.
 Tell me what you are doing to overcome your co-dependency.